Recursive Dogfooding

 The loops are loosely coupled through Kubernetes.
 If one component fails, the others continue:

-• Runner degraded: If one runner type fails (e.g., the Nix runner), pipelines that require that runner type will queue.
-Other runner types continue operating.
-The remaining runners can deploy a fix for the broken runner.
+- Runner degraded: If one runner type fails (e.g., the Nix runner), pipelines that require that runner type will queue or fail within their bounded envelope.
+Other runner types may continue operating, but this is not the same as a universal fallback path.

 The system is designed so that total failure of all components simultaneously is unlikely.
-Partial failures are self-healing as long as at least one runner type remains operational.
+Partial failures can sometimes self-heal, but the current contract is still bounded enough that operator intervention remains a real part of recovery.